 His comments came in light of a research paper published last week by the Brussels-based International Crisis Group (ICG), which reported about a new anti-Myanmar rebel group made up of Rohingya emigres with links to Saudi Arabia, Pakistan as well as Bangladesh.

 An attack in Maungdaw township that killed nine Burmese border policemen on Oct.
-9 and sparked a crackdown by Myanmar’s army that has left scores of people dead, amid reports of widespread rape of Rohingya women and the burning of Rohingya homes, has marked the emergence of the new rebel group that itself Harakah al-Yaqin (HaY), according to the ICG report.
+9 and sparked a crackdown by Myanmar’s army that has left scores of people dead, amid reports of widespread rape of Rohingya women and the burning of Rohingya homes, has marked the emergence of the new rebel group that calls itself Harakah al-Yaqin (HaY), according to the ICG report.

 Titled “Myanmar: A New Muslim Insurgency in Rakhine State,” the 30-page report warned that the attack on the border post and subsequent violence could threaten prospects for stability and development in Rakhine.